ErisMik/eric-blog/_posts/2018-06-23-beans-fat-mao.markdown

 "Did you know that Mao (貓) means Cat?" - Jazzy

 I got the braised duck soup with the wide noodles and Jazzy got the hot and sour pork soup with the rice sheets.
-THe food didn't take too long to come to us, but Jazzy remarked that "By Hong Kong fast food standards this is a LONG time" :P .
+The food didn't take too long to come to us, but Jazzy remarked that "By Hong Kong fast food standards this is a LONG time" :P .
 When it did arrive the food looked really good!
 I REALLY liked my soup and noodles!
 Jazzy